 Your video answer should be uploaded in SlideRooom in addition to your 18-20 example of your work.
 Your video answer should not be longer than three minutes.

 - Please identify one or two Emily Carr faculty whose practice or research is in an area closely related to what you are interested in.

 - We are also interested in knowing how you situate your work in relation to contemporary art/design practice and context.

 As an applicant, you are required to write a statement of intent (500-650 words) that outlines the direction of your research and/or studio practice, and your intentions in pursuing graduate studies.

 The Statement of Intent should, where applicable, concisely and articulately discuss the content/focus of the visual work represented in the portfolio.
 You should propose a focus of graduate study at Emily Carr University and describe your expectations regarding graduate study.
-Demonstrate historical and theoretical awareness of the field (Design, Media or Visual Arts) and your relationship to it.
+Demonstrate historical and theoretical awareness of the field (Design or Contemporary Art) and your relationship to it.

 Letters + Curriculum Vitae/Resume

 Three recommendation letters are required.
 Of the three references, at least two references should be from people who have known you in a professional capacity and are familiar with your art or design practice and research goals (professors, curators, etc).
 The third reference can be a more general character reference (i.e. an employer or colleague).